-What information must the issuer and sponsor include in the prospectus or other offering document of an ABS in order to represent that the ABS is eligible collateral for a TALF loan?
+What information must the issuer and sponsor include in the prospectus or other offering document of a newly issued non-SBA ABS in order to represent that the ABS is eligible collateral for a TALF loan?

-In addition to information required by applicable laws, the issuer and sponsor must ensure that the information included in a prospectus or other offering document of an ABS they represent as eligible collateral under the TALF includes a signed certification indicating, among other items, that (1) the ABS is TALF eligible and (2) the sponsor (or, if the sponsor is a special purpose vehicle, the sponsor's direct or indirect ultimate parent) has executed and delivered an undertaking to the New York Fed indemnifying it from any losses it may suffer if such certifications are untrue.
-Such indemnity undertaking shall be delivered to the New York Fed no later than four business days prior to the TALF loan settlement date.
-The form of certification and indemnity for non-mortgage-backed ABS is at: http://www.newyorkfed.org/markets/ http://www.newyorkfed.org/markets/SBA 7(a) Pool Certificates Revised Form of Undertaking.pdf.
-With respect to SBA Development Company Participation Certificates, do not need to be accompanied by this or any undertaking no issuer certification, indemnity or undertaking is required.
-However, offering documents must be delivered for Development Company Participation Certificates.
+In addition to information required by applicable laws, the issuer and a sponsor (as described below) must ensure that the information included in a prospectus or other offering document of an ABS they represent as eligible collateral under the TALF includes a signed certification indicating, among other items, that (1) the ABS is TALF eligible and (2) the sponsor (or, if the sponsor is a special purpose vehicle, the sponsor's direct or indirect ultimate parent) has executed and delivered an undertaking to the New York Fed indemnifying it from any losses it may suffer if such certifications are untrue.

+Such indemnity undertaking shall be delivered to the New York Fed in the case of non-mortgage-backed ABS, no later than four business days prior to the TALF loan settlement date, and in the case of newly issued CMBS, no later than five business days prior to the TALF loan settlement date.
+The form of certification and indemnity for non-mortgage-backed ABS is available here.
+The form of certification and indemnity for newly issued CMBS is available here.